apexrx/bacterialSpot_detection/README.md

 ## Future Improvements
 - Evaluate performance on a larger and more diverse dataset.
-- Implement transfer learning using pretrained models like VGG16 or ResNet.
+- Implement transfer learning using pretrained models like VGG19 or ResNet.
 - Fine-tune hyperparameters to improve generalization.

-## License
-This project is licensed under the MIT License.